nicholas-bishop/TAMUK-Smart-Electrical-Distribution-Panel/README.md

 # TAMUK-Smart-Panel
 This is our electrical engineering senior design project, which uses the arduino in conjunction with the raspberry pi.
+All of the current, voltage, and power readings are handled by sensors connected to the arduino.
+The data is passed via the serial port to the pi.
+We are using Node-Red to display the data to a 7" LCD screen (that acts as our HMI) and any device that has browser support.